samuelmevik/spring-notes/Hibernate-JPA.md

 1. Standardizes the way I interact with databases.
 Not vendor locked.
 2. Maintain portable, flexible code by coding to the JPA standard.

+## JPA Repository and EntityManager

+If in need of `low-level` control and flexibility, use the `EntityManager`.
+If I want to write less code and have more `high-level` control, use the `JPA Repository`.

+### EntityManager

+Good When:
+- Need low level control over the database operations and want to write custom queries.
+- Provides low-level access to JPA and work directly with JPA entities.
+- Complex queries that required advanced features such as native SQL queries or stored procedure calls.
+- When you have custom requirements that are not easily managed by higher level abstractions.

+### JPA Repository

+Good When:
+- Provides commonly used CRUD operations out of the box, reducing the amount of code you need to write.
+- Additional features such as pagination...
+- Generate queries based on method names.
+- Can also create custom queries using `@Query` annotation.